Pegasus row: After meeting Modi, Mamata Banerjee demands SC-monitored inquiry

 Banerjee told reporters after the meeting that she spoke to the prime minister about the pandemic situation in the country and demanded more vaccines and medicines for West Bengal.

-Banerjee also said that the prime minister has assured her of looking into the proposal of changing the official name of the state of West Bengal.
+Banerjee also said that the prime minister has assured her that he would look into the proposal of changing the official name of the state of West Bengal.
 In 2018, the West Bengal Assembly had passed a resolution to change the state’s name to “Bangla”.
 In March 2020, Minister of State for Home Affairs Nityanand Rai had said that the central government had received the proposal.

 Banerjee’s visit to the national Capital is being seen as an important one in view of Opposition unity ahead of the 2024 Lok Sabha elections.
 She met Congress leaders Kamal Nath and Anand Sharma on Tuesday morning.
 Congress President Sonia Gandhi has invited her for a meeting on Wednesday, while she will meet her Delhi counterpart Arvind Kejriwal on Thursday, NDTV reported.